Photo: David Bracetty Photography

 “I enjoy giving back to the sport by mentoring and coaching athletes at the collegiate level.
 As well as inspiring women to never give up and people affected by diabetes, that you can pursue your dreams.”

 Marquardt lives in Allentown, Pennsylvania and is coached by Andrew Harris, training full-time with Sprinter’s Edge.
-She is a 13x U.S. National Champion, was named to the 2016 Olympic Long Team and is a 2020 Olympic hopeful.
+She is a 13x U.S. National Champion, 2x American Record Holder and 2020 Olympic hopeful.